 In a video earlier this week, the leader of Boko Haram, Abubakar Shekau, admitted to carrying out the kidnappings and threatened to ”sell” the students at a market.

-A march by women and mothers of the kidnapped girls of Chibok in Abuja While Nigeria has sought help from the United States, the government had often been reluctant to take the advice, according to US officials.
+While Nigeria has sought help from the United States, the government had often been reluctant to take the advice, according to US officials.
 Cooperation has also been complicated by international concerns about human rights abuses by Nigerian security forces in the north-east of the country.

 Human rights groups have highlighted illegal detentions, torture and deaths of prisoners at Giwa Barracks where the Nigerian military has imprisoned young men accused of being Boko Haram members in the past several years.
 Many prisoners held were bystanders rounded up in mass sweeps, rights groups say.